I/O tags - configuration dialog box

 - None - process alarm is not evaluated when this option is enabled

-- Display mask - selection of a display mask, that will be used in process D2000 HI (the Alarm list window - the Event description column) after changing the status of one of the defined process alarms to particular state.
+- Display mask - a selection of a display mask, that will be used in process D2000 HI (the Alarm list window - the Event description column) after changing the status of one of the defined process alarms to a particular state.

 Raise SIGNAL parameter contains three checkboxes with the following function:

-- Filter (except for the Oscillation, Value delay and Alignment of value time)
+- Filter (except for the Oscillation, Value delay, and Alignment of value time)

 By choosing the option Yes, a new CNF dialog window opens.
-Only I/O tags with conflicting address sharing a common parent are displayed in this window.
+Only I/O tags with conflicting addresses sharing a common parent are displayed in this window.
 The user can (but does not have to) change the address of these I/O tags.

 New time => new value

-Values of I/O tags acquired from the communication, which have new time and their values are not changed, will be represented as new values.
+Values of I/O tags acquired from the communication, which have a new time and their values are not changed, will be represented as new values.

 Limits by device

-Filtering the I/O tag values is not enabled.
+The filtering of the I/O tag values is not enabled.

 Value = New * K + Old * (1-K)

-Weighed first order filter.
+Weighed first-order filter.